stackblitz/docs/docs/guides/user-guide/general-faqs.md

 - Higher API rate limits
 - Direct access to the StackBlitz dev team to optimize performance, prioritize bug fixes, and influence the API roadmap.

-This product is ideal for organizations wanting to build completely custom user interfaces powered by Node.js without needed in use virtual machines, servers, or docker containers.
+This product is ideal for organizations wanting to build completely custom user interfaces powered by Node.js without needing to use virtual machines, servers, or docker containers.

 WebContainer API docs can be found [here](https://webcontainers.io/).